hopsoft/han/readme.md

 ### A specification for communicating hypermedia API navigation concerns

-This spec defines the data structures needed to represent a HAN compliant API response.

----

 HAN treats your API as a state machine.
 Think of each rendered resource as a state that can transition to another state.
 Consider the following example.